 What is this System interrupts process?
 Do you see System interrupts consuming high CPU usage in Windows Task Manager?
 Is it a virus or malware?
 Well, System interrupts an OS process, and if it is located in the System32 folder, it is not malware.
 If located elsewhere, it just could be.
-In this guide, we will help you understand System interrupts and how to fix System interrupts high CPU usage in Windows 10 and Windows 11.
+In this guide, we will help you understand System interrupts and how to fix System interrupts high CPU usage issue in Windows 11 and Windows 10.

 System Interrupts are like an alert system for the CPU.
-If a scenario needs the attention of the CPU, it alters the CPU about it.
+If a scenario requires the CPU’s attention, it alerts the CPU.
 CPU then suspends what it is doing, saves it, and takes care of that important job.
-Once the job is complete, it resumes back to what it was doing.
+Once the job is complete, it resumes its previous activity.

-This means that even though System interrupts appear as a process, it’s not.
-In fact, it’s like a manager which reports to the CPU about all interrupts that happen on a hardware level, i.e.hardware interrupts.
-A lot of interrupts mean that there might be a lot of errors happening on a hardware level, and this is why they start taking a lot of resources.
+This means that even though System interrupts appear as a process, they’re not.
+In fact, it’s like a manager who reports all hardware interrupts to the CPU.
+A lot of interrupts mean there might be many errors at the hardware level, which is why they start consuming a lot of resources.

 Never think about disabling System Interrupts.
 Your PC will become almost useless without it.